teuben/teunix/Env/UMD/vpn.md

 # Oddities

 1. The routing table `route` is nuts.
-2. same ip for some time, e.g. overnight down
+2. same ip for some time, e.g. overnight down, still got the same IP.